pars-linux/uludag/doc/en/developer.pardus.org.tr/source/guides/packaging/package_update_process.rst

 ===================

 Alpha phase updates are done on `devel source repository`_.
 The `devel source repository`_ is an area where the `open development`_ activity is done.
 Package updates are build automatically every day and directly ship to `devel binary repository`_ users.

-`package tests`_ are not used for this repository.

 For devel repo updates,  Maintainers SHOULD: